FREE DELIVERY FOR ORDERS OVER £50

-Plant damage is caused by the caterpillar stage of the life cycle.
-They will attack greenhouse grown plants and outdoor crops like Peas and Beans.
-Growing points on plants are often damaged , sometimes leaves are skeletonized after caterpillar feeding and damage to Pea and bean pods can be severe.
-They will also leave frass on plants.
+Plant damage is caused by the caterpillar stage of the Silver Y Moth life cycle.
+The caterpillars will attack greenhouse grown plants and outdoor crops, such as Peas and Beans.
+The growing points on plants are often damaged and sometimes leaves can become skeletonised after caterpillar feeding.
+Damage to Pea and Bean pods can be severe and result in an unsuccessful yield.
+The caterpillars will also leave frass on plants.

 Apply our Silver Y Moth Pheromone Traps to catch the adult male moths before they breed.
 This will reduce egg laying and caterpillar development, whilst also providing you with a helpful warning as to the likelihood of an impending infestation.